-Previously a tired half of a pair of semi detached houses in St Johns Wood, the brief was to reconfigure, extend and add a basement to the house.
+Previously a tired half of a pair of semi-detached houses in St Johns Wood, the initial brief was to reconfigure, extend and add a basement to this house.

-In technological terms, we also worked to a fabric first approach, that is to say, minimising the energy use of the building before investing in expensive add on technologies.
+In technological terms we also worked to a fabric first approach, minimising the energy use of the building before investing in expensive add-on technologies.
 The house despite being more than twice the size of the one it replaced, uses considerably less energy in consumption.
-The annual Co2 emission per m2 are approximately 40% less than building regulations require.
+The annual Co2 emission per m2 is approximately 40% less than building regulations require.

 This project won an International Design and Architecture Award, 2017.